 - Solution: Create a review response guide

-- Social Media Mistake #5: Ignoring hashtag trends
+- Social Media Mistake #5: Fully Vetting Hashtags

-Treat social networks as a cocktail party: connect with people in an easy-going manner where you talk more informally (and can subtly brag about your amazing business, too).
+Treat social networks like a cocktail party: connect with people in an easy-going manner where you talk more informally (and can subtly brag about your amazing business, too).

-Posting and monitoring social networks when it comes across your mind – which could be daily, weekly or once a month – is a surefire way not to gain any traction through social media.
+Posting and monitoring your business’s profiles sporadically or just when it comes across your mind—daily, weekly, once in a blue moon—is a surefire way not to gain any traction with your target audience through social media.

 Solution: Create a posting plan

-Like most other things, social media needs a plan if you don’t want it to turn into an out-of-control mess.
+Like most things, you need to have a plan in place if you don’t want it to turn into an out-of-control mess.

-With Vivial’s Social Inbox, included in the Vivial Marketing Platform, it’s incredibly easy.
-In addition to letting you schedule social posts to all the major social networks, it also helps you monitor engagement and reviews in an easy-to-use “to-do” list — so you always know what needs to be tackled.
+PRO TIP: It’s incredibly easy with Vivial’s Social Inbox included in the Vivial Marketing Platform.
+In addition to letting you schedule social posts to key networks such as Facebook, Twitter, and LinkedIn, it also helps you monitor engagement and reviews in an easy-to-use “to-do” list.

 Creating social media profiles without tactics or goals that support your larger marketing strategy is akin to getting into a car and hitting the gas without knowing where you’re going.

-You know your small business should be on social media, great start!
+You know your local business should be on social media, so you are already off to a great start!